Drnoodle/dataviz/README.md

 - Type: Military/ Non-military
 - Year: Range of years during which the crash occurred
-- Number of deaths: number of victims of that flight
+- Number of deaths: number of victims of that flight When the mouse of the user is put on an edge, further details about the crash are visualised.

 ### 2. Plot of the number of injuries/deaths per year
 This view is located on the bottom of the map.